strangerstudios/pmpro-roles/readme.txt

 Please visit our premium support site at https://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= 1.5 - 2024-10-29 =
+* SECURITY: Improved security and escaping of strings.
+* ENHANCEMENT: Improved capability for Paid Memberships Pro V3.0+ logic.
+* ENHANCEMENT: Defaulting to the "New User Default Role" setting when no role is selected within the membership level settings.
+This will dynamically change based on the default WordPress setting.
+* ENHANCEMENT: Allows creation of custom level roles for each membership level at any time if the role does not exist.
+* ENHANCEMENT: Deletes the `pmpro_draft_role` role when the plugin is deleted or delete roles and deactivate option is selected from the plugins page.
+* REFACTOR: Refactored some code to use built-in methods available from Paid Memberships Pro and older versions to support backwards compatibility.

 = 1.4.2 - 2022-12-12 =
 * ENHANCEMENT: Improved UI for role selection in the edit level settings.
 * BUG FIX: Fixed issue where fatal error was being caused when Paid Memberships Pro was deactivated.